1.3 Problematic Dependence on Foreign Fuel Sources

-In recent years, petroleum became less available and more expensive, and replacement alternative fuels emrged because the economics were beginning to become more favorable.
-However, due to lower demand and high petroleum supply, prices drastically dropped and make affect development of alternative fuels.
+In recent years, petroleum became less available and more expensive, and replacement alternative fuels emerged because the economics were beginning to become more favorable.
+However, due to lower demand and high petroleum supply, prices drastically dropped and may affect the development of alternative fuels.
 There is one factor that will most likely reverse this trend; energy demands will continue to increase worldwide.
 For future transportation fuel needs, most likely a liquid fuel will be necessary, and no one source will be able to replace petroleum.
 Figure 1.8 shows the breakdown of how much of the world's energy consumption is supplied by various materials, with fossil fuels use in 2011 constituting 83%.
-The EIA predicts that in 2040, fossil fuel use will only decrease to 78% even with a doubling of biomass use.
+The EIA predicts that in 2040, fossil fuel use will only decrease to 78%, even with a doubling of biomass use.
 If significant changes are going to happen with reducing fossil fuel usage, then a major transformation will need to happen.